plentymarkets/docs-raw/plentyInterface/Accounting.md

 <pre>public <strong>getCountryId</strong>():<a target="_blank" href="http://php.net/int">int</a></pre>

-Get the current system country ID (headquarters).
-One of the init-Methods should be called first!
+Get the ID of the country of the current standard location.
+One of the initialise methods must be called first.
+The client that was initialised with the initialise method is your current client.

 <pre>public <strong>getClientId</strong>():<a target="_blank" href="http://php.net/int">int</a></pre>

-Get the current client ID.
-One of the init-Methods should be called first!
+Get the ID of the current client.
+One of the initialise methods must be called first.
+The client that was initialised with the initialise method is your current client.

 <pre>public <strong>getPlentyId</strong>():<a target="_blank" href="http://php.net/int">int</a></pre>

-Get the current plenty ID.
-One of the init-Methods should be called first!
+Get the plenty ID of the current client.
+One of the initialise methods must be called first.
+The client that was initialised with the initialise method is your current client.

 <pre>public <strong>getCountryIdByClientId</strong>(<a target="_blank" href="http://php.net/int">int</a> $clientId):<a target="_blank" href="http://php.net/int">int</a></pre>

-Get the shop country (headquarters) for the given client ID.
+Get the ID of the country of a client&#039;s standard location.
+The ID of the client must be specified.

 ##### <strong>Parameters</strong>

 <table class="table table-condensed">    <tr>
         <td><a target="_blank" href="http://php.net/int">int</a></td>
         <td>$clientId</td>
-        <td>The client ID. [optional, default=0]</td>
+        <td>The ID of the client.
+The ID of the default client will be used if no ID is specified [optional, default=0].</td>
     </tr>
 </table>